maduhu/Documentation/mule/CircleCI/CircleCI.md

 You need to modify the deployment section modifying the git remot set-url command to point to the right URL.

-In case the project has no tests, you should modify this file by removing the test section and pasting the one included bellow n the TEST section.
+In case the project has no tests, you should modify this file by removing the test section and pasting the one included bellow in the TEST section.

 ## What is this circle.yml file doing? ##